ishaansingh99/SF6-Frame-Data-Visualizer/README.md

 This project uses the Qt framework for Python to create a UI that can display frame data for [Street Fighter 6](https://www.streetfighter.com/6/en-us).
 See the supercombo page on frame data and other info about the game [here](https://wiki.supercombo.gg/w/Street_Fighter_6/Game_Data).

+Currently a WIP with back-end code finished.
+Working on styling and positioning of elements currently.

 <!-- USAGE -->
 ## Usage